smunoz1988/metrics-react/README.md

 # 📖 Metrics-F1 Driver Stats <a name="about-project"></a>

 > In this project, I build a F1 Driver Stats app using react and redux.
+The app style is based on the Original design idea by Nelson Sakwa on Behance
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>